Homemade Happy Hour

 Glassware for a cocktail and mocktail bar

-• Honey syrup + club soda + fresh orange + mint (add gin)
+• Honey syrup + club soda + fresh orange + mint leaves (add gin)

-• Brown sugar syrup + fresh lemon + ginger ale + mint (add bourbon)
+• Brown sugar syrup + fresh lemon + ginger ale or ginger beer + mint leaves (add bourbon)

-• Cranberry juice + ginger ale + fresh lime (add vodka)
+• Cranberry juice + ginger ale or ginger beer + fresh lime (add vodka)

 • Apple cider syrup + fresh orange + club soda (or prosecco)